misch2/ups12v/README.md

 Replaced AMS1117 with a buck converter due to a large voltage difference and therefore large heat dissipation with LDO.

-Added XL6009 "EN" pin control (initial pull down + software control from ESP32)
+Added XL6009 "EN" pin control (initial pull down + software control from ESP32).

+Used Schottky diodes.

+Added a diode between battery power line and XL6009 to prevent backpropagation of voltage when XL6009 is powered down.

 # TODO (obstacles)